elsampsa/valkka-core/README.md

                   +--> [DecoderThread] --->|
                   |                        | (branch 2)
                   +--> Filesystem          +------> [OpenGLThread] -- > X window system

-Check out the API teaser in the end of this document.

 Some key features of the Valkka library are:
 - Python3 API: create process topologies from python3 only.